reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 - Or taking a... well I don't know, I mean like you know basically anything where you are spitting out kind of an arbitrary sized output, very often that's a sentence.
 So maybe taking a CT scan and spitting out a radiology report.
 This is where you can use seq-to-seq learning.

 ### `08:35` 4 Big Wins of Neural MT (Machine Translation)
+- So the important thing about a neural machine translation is... more slides from Chris.
+And generally, seq-to-seq models is that there is no fussing around with heuristics and hackey feature engineering, whatever.
+It's end to end training.
+We are able to build these distributed representations which are shared by lots of kinds of concepts
+- heuristic definition:  A heuristic technique (/hjʊəˈrɪstɪk/; Ancient Greek: εὑρίσκω, "find" or "discover"), often called simply a heuristic, is any approach to problem solving, learning, or discovery that employs a practical method, not guaranteed to be optimal, perfect, logical, or rational, but instead sufficient for reaching an immediate goal.
+Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.

 #### 1. End-to-end training
 All parameters are simultaneously optimized to minimize a loss function on the network's output.